 Compound interest

-For investors, the compound interest effect has the positive effect of accelerating capital accumulation from interest period to interest period.
+For investors, the positive effect of compound interest is that capital accumulation accelerates from interest period to interest period.
 This happens because both the capital on which interest is paid and the interest income grow steadily.
-In this way, the growth in assets continuously gains momentum and follows an exponential logic.
+In this way, asset growth continuously gains momentum and follows an exponential logic.

 With True Wealth's compound interest calculator, you can calculate how your assets will develop over time.